russelroman/garbage_monitor/README.md

 ### Build the project using custom Makefile

-make all - will build the binary of the project make flash - will flash the binary to STM32 target device make clean - will delete the build artifacts
+*make all - will build the binary of the project\n *make flash - will flash the binary to STM32 target device\n *make clean - will delete the build artifacts\n

 ### Build the project using STM32Cube IDE